Business and World Relations

 - CCST 2996 - Curanderismo (3 UNM credits and 1 elective credit)

 Our educational framework is rooted in the interdisciplinary field of Chicana and Chicano Studies and multidisciplinary field of Ethnic Studies.
 Our goal is to offer students an opportunity to advance academically while learning how to navigate college.
 This is done while addressing various social issues that impact many students in the Albuquerque area.
-Students who complete this program are given CCP honors for graduation and walk away with 12 credit hours they can use in any program of study at UNM or CNM.

 This is how these class listings will appear in your StudentVUE schedule: